-Site Description: The aquifer resides in the McPherson Formation which consists of two to three sand units separated by clay layers.
+The aquifer resides in the McPherson Formation which consists of two to three sand units separated by clay layers.
 At the base of the aquifer lies the Wellington Shale.
-The aquifer appears to contain several possible aquitards, which could be impermeable clays separating the sands.
+The aquifer appears to contain several possible aquitards, which are impermeable clays separating the sands.
 It is unknown if these clays are continuous throughout the area.
-Due to the depth that the saltwater has been found it is assumed that a potential pathway/s down to the Wellington Formation exist.
+Due to the depth that the saltwater has been found it is assumed that potential pathway/s down to the Wellington Formation exist.
 The land surface is flat irrigated farmland.
 Chlorides seem to be settling along the Wellington Shale contact.
-The top of the Wellington is an erosional disconformity which can allow for high relief channels and bumps within the shallow aquifer.
+The top of the Wellington is an erosional disconformity which can allow for high relief channels and bumps with in the shallow aquifer.
+Evidence suggests that the main brine plume has a source(s) in section 7 up gradient to the site.